sorosgamble/Discord-Token-Generator-Leaked/README.md

 # Discord-Token-Generator-Leaked
 - leaking paid token generator that was a shit lmao for 100$
-# 200iq Token Generator
--he selling it for 100$ wth here the code enjoy don't forget To make Tokens.txt and Proxies.txt
+- he selling it for 100$ wth here the code enjoy don't forget To make Tokens.txt and Proxies.txt

-# My Token Gen For Sell!
+# ( Storm ) My Token Gen For Sell!

 - you can buy my token gen now! full verifiy + captcha bypass
 - Link Video: https://www.youtube.com/watch?v=yeqvH5F2b2o